![]() |

 View

-of US 52 North heading toward future merge with ramp carrying I-74 West
+of US 52 North heading toward future merge with ramp carrying I-74

-from the Winston Salem Northern Beltway.
+West from the Winston Salem Northern Beltway.

 The

-1 Mile advance sign for the Westinghouse Road exit sits near the end of
+1 Mile advance sign for the Westinghouse Road exit sits near the end

 Looking